erroronline1/qualitymanagement/readme.md

 while it makes way more sense to automate quality management using assistive technology and digitalizing everything, this is not always possible. therefore this quality management software has a very specific use case depending on your environment:

 * your quality managment and documentation is still mainly paper-based
-* your quality manager is fed up with manual version control, archiving, publishing and keeping the overview list of documents clean
-* your company does not have the ressources to test out different expensive qm-software-solutions until you find one to suit your needs
 * employees have access to the it-infrastructure and printers, e.g. via network and group-accounts
-* your it-department is stubborn and unflexible so you have to make use of the tools you have access to, even if you have to fasten screws with a hammer because you don't get a screwdriver
 * your company relies on microsoft office
 * there is at least one tech-savvy employee interested in getting things done